 Background

-The City of Courtenay is developing an Amenity Cost Charge (ACC) Bylaw, a new tool that will help fund community amenities needed to support Courtenay’s continued growth.
+The City of Courtenay is developing an Amenity Cost Charges (ACC) Bylaw, a new tool that will help fund community amenities needed to support Courtenay’s continued growth.

 ACCs were introduced through Bill 46 (2023) as part of the Province’s changes to the Local Government Act.
 They allow municipalities to collect funds from new development for amenities that serve the broader community.